 After all, that’s one of the few accurate statements already established in the popular mind.

-The ironic thing is that it is precisely those who want to lose weight who consume rice cakes.
+Ironically, it is precisely those who want to lose weight who consume rice cakes.

 Carbs in Rice Paper

 100 grams of rice paper contain the following average nutritional values (*):

 - Energy: 350 calories

 - Protein: 0.0 grams